Cairi-S/Welcome-Foolish-Mortals/README.md

 - Have visually rewarding images themed around The Haunted Mansion.

 Developer Goals are to:
-- Create a fun game interactive game that myself and my friends can enjoy.
+- Create a fun and interactive game that my friends and I would enjoy.
 - Incorporate elements of my favorite attraction at Disney into a project.
 - Design and develop a project using new-found skills in JavaScript and JQuery.